 Fans of the Force are also in for a treat.
 “A massive, massive film is going to be Star Wars which opens on 14 December.
 We’ll be open just in time for that and it will be absolutely amazing.”

-Palace Nova Prospect opens on 7 December.
+Palace Nova Prospect is now open.
 Keep your eye on the Facebook page for special announcements during opening week.
 From 7 to 13 December, Palace Nova Prospect will offer free screenings to local schools.
 Conditions apply, so get in contact via email to confirm.

 This blog was produced in partnership for Palace Nova.